Brazil offers new credit line as Rousseff pushes positive agenda

 | BRASILIA

-BRASILIA Brazil will hand out 18.7 billion reais (5.5 billion pounds) in cheap loans for home appliance purchases, the government said on Wednesday, in a move to bolster Brazilians' buying power as a lacklustre economy and high inflation erode its approval rating.
+BRASILIA Brazil will hand out 17 billion reais ($8 billion) in cheap loans for home appliance purchases, the government said on Wednesday, in a move to bolster Brazilians' buying power as a lackluster economy and high inflation erode its approval rating.

-President Dilma Rousseff, a leftist economist who is widely expected to run for re-election next year, saw her high popularity edge lower for the first time in months as Brazilians grow wary of high inflation and slow growth, two recent opinion polls showed.
+President Dilma Rousseff, a leftist economist who plans to run for re-election next year, saw her high popularity edge lower for the first time in months as Brazilians grow wary of high inflation and slow growth, two recent opinion polls showed.

 The new credit line underlines the administration's efforts to cast a positive light after weeks of non-stop negative news ranging from violence between Indians and farmers to protests over a hike in bus fares and Standard & Poor's warning of a rating downgrade.